gmongaras/Stable-Diffusion-3-From-Scratch/README.md

 - MLP_type - Either use a SwiGLU MLP or GeLU MLP (`gelu` or `swiglu`).
 Note that SwiGLU adds another linear layer over gelu.
 - device - Just keep this `gpu`
 - wandb_name - Name of the wandb project for training curves
 - wandb_log_gradients - Flag to turn off/on wandb gradient logging.
 I found that this increases memory usage and turned it off.
-Could be helpful for debugging though
+Could be helpful for debugging though.
+Even if you have it on, the gradients are just wrong with AMP turned on [https://github.com/wandb/wandb/issues/9092](https://github.com/wandb/wandb/issues/9092)
 - log_steps - Number of steps to take until logging to wandb
 - bucket_indices_path - Path to the bucket indices created above
 - data_parquet_folder - Path to the parquet folder the bucket indices were created for